 - Single Line Textbox with name Sort order

-Once you have created the content type with the above configuration, add an entry inside it.
+Once you have created the content model with the above configuration, add an entry inside it.
 This is what the entry will look like:

 Note: Do not add anything in the Sort order field yet, keep it blank for now.
 It will get auto-updated when we make changes in the Date and Priority fields.